adap/flower/doc/source/docker/tutorial-quickstart-docker-compose.rst

    Setting the ``PROJECT_DIR`` helps Docker Compose locate the ``pyproject.toml`` file, allowing it to install dependencies in the SuperExec and SuperNode images correctly.

-Step 2: Run Flower in insecure mode
+Step 2: Run Flower in Insecure Mode
 -----------------------------------

 To begin, start Flower with the most basic configuration.
 In this setup, Flower